Guide to Annual Financial Statements for Singapore Companies (2026 Updated)

 Annual financial statements are formal accounting reports that present a company’s financial performance and position for a specific financial year.
 For Singapore companies, preparing and filing financial statements annually is a legal requirement under the Companies Act.

-This guide explains what the financial statements include, who must prepare and file them, key deadlines for preparation and filing, audit requirements and exemptions, what XBRL filing format means, common mistakes to avoid, and practical steps to prepare and submit statements to relevant government agencies.
+This guide is part of our Singapore Annual Compliance Guide Series and covers the compliance task of preparing the annual financial statements.
+It explains what the financial statements include, who must prepare and file them, key deadlines for preparation and filing, audit requirements and exemptions, common mistakes to avoid, and practical steps to prepare and submit statements to relevant government agencies.

 Table of Contents